Only nine percent of plastic recycled worldwide: OECD

 Plastics contributed 3.4 percent of global greenhouse emissions in 2019, 90 percent of it from "production and conversion from fossil fuels", the report said.

-In the face of rampant global warming and pollution, "it will also be crucial that countries respond to the challenge with coordinated and global solutions", OECD Secretary-General Mathias Cormann said in the report.
+In the face of rampant global warming and pollution, it is "crucial that countries respond to the challenge with coordinated and global solutions", OECD Secretary-General Mathias Cormann said in the report.

 The OECD proposed a series of "levers" to address the issue, including developing the market for recycled plastics, which only represent six percent of the total -- largely because they are more expensive.

-It added that new technologies related to decreasing the environmental footprint of plastics was only 1.2 percent of all innovation concerning the product.
+It added that new technologies related to decreasing the environmental footprint of plastic represented only 1.2 percent of all innovation concerning the product.

 While calling for "a more circular plastics lifecycle", the OECD said that policies must also restrain overall consumption.